-First, entrepreneurs and organizations can use market sizing to estimate how much profit they could potentially earn from a new business, product, or service.
-This helps decision makers decide whether they should invest in it.
+First, entrepreneurs and organizations can use market sizing to estimate how much profit they could potentially earn from a new business, product or service.
+This helps decision-makers to decide whether they should invest in it.

 There are two methods that are commonly used for market sizing: top-down and bottom-up.

 Although the top-down method is simple, it's often unreliable and overly optimistic.
 It looks at the "relevant" market size for your product or service, and then calculates how much your organization might earn from it.